Small cancellation labellings of some infinite graphs and applications: PW non-A groups

 \subsection{The group}

 Now we construct a coarsely non-amenable group acting properly on a CAT(0) cubical complex announced in Theorem 2.
 The group is defined by a graphical small cancellation presentation over the sequence $\stxxT$; see Section~\ref{s:grexp} for notations.
-Again, $\Gamma$ is a bouquet of loops, and the local isometries $\varphi_n\colon \tn \to \Gamma$ are defined by the labellings $\stxxm_n$.
+Again, $\Gamma$ is a bouquet of loops, and the local isometries $\varphi_n\colon \stxxT_n \to \Gamma$ are defined by the labellings $\stxxm_n$.
+We use $(\stxxT,\stxxm)$ from Lemma~\ref{l:plwg}, that is, satisfying the conditions (1)-(5) there.